-The baseline studies should inform the subsequent studies that should be undertaken during the monitoring and auditing of the ESMP and the mining facility.
+Baseline information establishes the identity of a project, identifies the project affected persons, the current status of the environment and natural resources thereby providing a basis for impact prediction.
+The baseline studies should inform the subsequent studies that should be undertaken during the monitoring and auditing of the ESMP and decommissioning and rehabilitation of the mining site.